nordic-institute/X-Road/doc/kubernetes_security_guide.md

 - As container environment variable.
 - By the kubectl when pulling images for the Pod.

-It is required to use the first option to store the SSH keys and the second option to store the database password.
-The third option is only required if the image is in a private repository (that is not the case).
+For the Security Server Sidecar container, the first option is used to store the SSH keys and the second option is used to store the database password.
+The third option is only required if the Sidecar image would be in a private repository, which is not the case.

 ## 3.1 Secrets as volume
 If you don't have an existing SSH key, you can create one by running: